Distributed Cooperative Organization (DisCO) Governance Model V 3.0

-All full members are expected to follow GT’s Community Rhythms.
-Whenever members need time off they can announce a sabbatical quarter, six-months, a year, etc.
+All full members are expected to follow DisCO’s Community Rhythms.
+Whenever members need time off they can announce a sabbatical quarter, six months, a year, etc.

-Once a sabbatical has been communicated, the Guerrilla Translator will:
+Once a sabbatical has been communicated, the DisCONaut will:

 - have all invested credits frozen until the next active quarter (where they will be, once again, weighed as shares for the monthly payouts)